 Based on the results of our seismic modelling and the gravimetric modelling, we interpret the IAP to be of oceanic nature with a thickness of 6-7 km.
 Further south in the vicinity of the Medina seamounts, we observe a change in the characteristics of the crust towards a continental type of crust with a thickness of 9 km.
-We briefly resume the discussion from the introduction in the context of our results and we will concentrate on the lithosphere of the central IAP.
+We briefly resume the discussion from the Introduction in the context of our results, and we will concentrate on the lithosphere of the central IAP.

-Thinned continental crust VS oceanic crust: In Fig. 4b we compare seismic velocity-depth profiles along profile DY-05 with a velocity-depth ensemble for magmatic crust [Grevemeyer et al., 2018], as well as with a velocity-depth ensemble for continental metamorphic crust [Christensen and Mooney, 1995] that includes extended continental crust.
-The seismic velocities within the basement gained from the final velocity model (Fig. 4a) plot into the velocity-depth field typical for oceanic crust, while being too fast for continental crust (Fig. 4b).
+Thinned continental crust vs. oceanic crust.
+In Fig. 4b we compare seismic velocity-depth profiles along profile DY-05 with a velocity-depth ensemble for magmatic crust (Grevemeyer et al., 2018), as well as with a velocity-depth ensemble for continental metamorphic crust (Christensen and Mooney, 1995) that includes extended continental crust.
+The seismic velocities within the basement obtained from the final velocity model (Fig. 4a) plot into the velocity-depth field typical for oceanic crust but are too fast for continental crust (Fig. 4b).

-Hyper extended continental crust VS oceanic crust: Thinned or extended continental crust is slower than normal continental crust [Christensen and Mooney, 1995].
-In a seismic refraction study in the Gulf of California [Lizarralde et al., 2007], the authors showed that seismic velocities decrease as the continental crust becomes thinner towards the continent-ocean transition zone.
-Lower crust velocities reach 6.4 km/s, which is much slower than observed in the final velocity model along DY-05 (Fig. 4a).
+Hyperextended continental crust vs. oceanic crust.
+Thinned or extended continental crust is slower than normal continental crust (Christensen and Mooney, 1995).
+In a seismic refraction study in the Gulf of California (Lizarralde et al., 2007), seismic velocities have been shown to decrease as the continental crust becomes thinner towards the continent-ocean transition zone.
+Lower-crust velocities reach 6.4 km s-1, which is much slower than observed in the final velocity model along DY-05 (Fig. 4a).

 In conclusion, based on seismic P-wave velocities, the lithosphere of the central IAP is interpreted to be of oceanic type.
-This is supported by the gravity modelling results presented in Figure 5.
-To continue the discussion we want to investigate if the oceanic domain is constructed of magmatic crust or serpentinised mantle.
+This is supported by the gravity modelling results presented in Fig. 5.
+To continue the discussion we want to investigate if the oceanic domain is constructed of magmatic crust or serpentinized mantle.

-Serpentinised mantle VS magmatic crust: In Figure 4b we show the velocity-depth ensemble for serpentinised mantle found in the Tyrrhenian Sea [Prada et al., 2016].
-At shallow depth (~2 km into the basement) the profile fits both ensembles, for magmatic crust and serpentinised mantle.
-Based on seismic P-wave velocities only it is not possible to discriminate between upper crust and highly serpentinised mantle.
-However, at greater depth lower crust velocities typical for gabbro [Carlson and Miller, 2004] are observed.
-The data fit the ensemble for magmatic crust as observed by Grevemeyer et al. [2018] and we exclude to have serpentinised mantle on top of gabbroic crustal rocks.
+Serpentinized mantle vs. magmatic crust.
+In Fig. 4b we show the velocity-depth ensemble for serpentinized mantle found in the Tyrrhenian Sea (Prada et al., 2016).
+At shallow depth ($\sim 2 \text{ km}$ into the basement) the profile fits both ensembles for magmatic crust and serpentinized mantle.
+Based on seismic P-wave velocities only it is not possible to discriminate between upper crust and highly serpentinized mantle.
+However, at greater depth lower-crust velocities typical for gabbro (Carlson and Miller, 2004) are observed.
+The data fit the ensemble for magmatic crust as observed by Grevemeyer et al. (2018), and we exclude serpentinized mantle on top of gabbroic crustal rocks.

 We conclude that based on seismic P-wave velocities, the lithosphere of the central IAP comprises magmatic crust with a crustal thickness of 6-7 km (Fig. 5).
-Our gravity modelling along profile DY-05 (Fig. 5) shows a good fit assuming oceanic crust in the central and northern part of the profile with a possible change in crustal type towards the south and towards the extension of the Malta Escarpment (ME).
+Our gravity modelling along profile DY-05 (Fig. 5) shows a good fit assuming oceanic crust in the central and northern part of the profile with a possible change in crustal type towards the south and towards the extension of the Malta Escarpment.

-Previous and recent studies of the area are combined in Figure 8 to show the distribution of oceanic lithosphere in the Ionian Sea.
-In the following discussion we want to summarise previous works and compare them to our results:
+Previous and recent studies of the area are combined in Fig. 8 to show the distribution of oceanic lithosphere in the Ionian Sea.
+In the following discussion we want to summarize previous works and compare them to our results.